sumit0012/hello-sql/terraform/README.md

-# Terraform for Private AKS Cluster in Azure
+# Terraform for AKS Cluster in Azure

-This repository contains the Terraform configuration files to provision a **private AKS cluster** in Azure with the following setup:
+This repository contains the Terraform configuration files to provision a **AKS cluster** in Azure with the following setup:
 - Resource Group creation
 - Virtual Network (VNet) and Subnet configuration
-- Private AKS Cluster setup
+- AKS Cluster setup
 - Outputs for credentials and resource details

 ## Prerequisites